JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 Sure, we all have those moments.
 You probably thought the Cubs might lose in 2016.
 Or that the eleciton would go a different way.

 What event did _I_ botch?
 Back in high school I spent a good three months blindly prophesizing an immenent double-dip in the Great Recession at the start of my 9AM Intro to Business class.
-Whew.
+Nice.
 I think I listened to a single podcast where some Modern Quantitative Oracle was reading tea leaves or something and I believed his apocalyptic interpretation of a few sprigs of Earl Grey.

 So I was wrong.